 Tanzania continues to be an emerging star economy within the sub-Saharan Africa.
 It is ranked the 2nd fastest growing economy in Africa after Ivory Coast.
-The recent concessional Ioan of \$2.4billion over 2017-2020 period by the World Bank shows Bank's positive assessment of Tanzania's strong macroeconomic management and political stability.
+The recent concessional Ioan of \$2.4billion over 2017-2020 period by the World Bank shows the positive assessment of Tanzania's strong macroeconomic management and political stability.
 This funding will boost government effort in infrastructure development.
 Thus, sizeable infrastructure project pipeline will bolster growth and improve country's attractiveness to investors.
 This is also coupled with power stability seen in the preceding quarter together with subdued global oil prices will ultimately lead to growth in real GDP in line with the forecast of around 7%.
 Services contribute around 50% of GDP spurred by telecommunications and financial services.
 Ports as part of infrastructure projects will likely be a key driver that will spin growth as capacity and services improve.

 According to Bank of Tanzania, overall balance of payment is in surplus.
-Exports have improved from travel receipts as number of tourism soured in addition to increase in the price of Gold as it acts as safe haven.
-Reserves are sufficient to cover about 4.2months of imports of goods and services.
-Nonetheless, expansion of Import billwith an uptick in domestic demand, upward adjustment of global oil prices and infrastructure boom will spur capital goods import.
-Current account deficit has widen as exports outpaced by the demand for imports to 4.3% of GDP.
+Exports have improved from travel receipts as number of tourists soured in addition to increase in the price of Gold as it acts as safe haven.
+Reserves are sufficient to cover 4.2 months worth of imports worth of goods and services.Nonetheless, expansion of Import bill with an uptick in domestic demand, upward adjustment of global oil prices and infrastructure boom will spur capital goods import.
+Current account deficit has widened as exports outpaced by the demand for imports to 4.3% of GDP.

 Limited fiscal spending experienced in the previous quarter has somehow improved in this first quarter of 2017.
-This is a result of increased in government revenue collection coupled with streamlined expenditure.
+This is a result of increase in government revenue collection coupled with streamlined expenditure.
 Thus, money supply in the short term has improved.
 Consolidation of budget and tax collection will contract fiscal deficit as well as contribution from external and internal debt.
-Thus hovering around 4.2% of GDP in 2017/18.
-We have also seen Central Bank moving to using interest based monetary policy as opposed to minimum reserve ratio.
+Thus fiscal deficit hovering around 4.2% of GDP in 2017/18.
+We have also seen Central Bank moving toward a interest based monetary policy as opposed to a minimum reserve ratio.
 For the first time since 2013, the bank has cut the discount rate by 400 basis points to 12%.
 This is seen to ease the monetary stance and a call of action to improve the constrained credit growth seen in 2016.
 Trade deficit has widened due to investment in infrastructure resulting in demand for capital goods.
-However, plans to liberalize fully the capital market is expected to attract the much needed capital and expert knowledge in addition to boosting demand of government securities, resulting into drop in yields and low borrowing costs.
+However, plans to fully liberalize the capital market is expected to attract the much needed capital and expert knowledge in addition to boosting demand of government securities, resulting in drop in yields and lower borrowing costs.